sachinshastri23/sachinshastri23/README.md

 - 👋 Hi, I’m @sachinshastri23
 - 👀 I’m interested in statistical predictive modelling with Machine Learning and Deep Learning.
-- 🌱 I’m currently learning OpenCV and computer vision.
+- 🌱 I’m currently learning Tableau.
 - 💞️ I’m looking to collaborate on applications of ML in various business processes and data-driven innovations.
 - 📫 How to reach me: sachin.shastri1@gmail.com